 States of Immediate Proliferation Concern:

-Iran is pursuing a uranium-enrichment program and other projects that could provide it with the capability to produce bomb-grade fissile material and develop nuclear weapons within the next several years.
+Prior to the implementation of the Joint Comprehensive Plan of Action, Iran pursued an uranium-enrichment program and other projects that provided it with the capability to produce bomb-grade fissile material and develop nuclear weapons, if it chose to do so.
+Iran’s uranium enrichment program continues, but it is restricted and monitored by the nuclear deal.
 In contrast, North Korea has the material to produce a small number of nuclear weapons, announced its withdrawal from the NPT, and tested nuclear devices.
 Uncertainty persists about how many additional nuclear devices North Korea has assembled beyond those it has tested.
 In September 2005, Pyongyang “committed to abandoning all nuclear weapons and existing nuclear programs.”

-Iran: No known weapons or sufficient fissile material stockpiles to build weapons.
-However, the International Atomic Energy Agency (IAEA), the institution charged with verifying that states are not illicitly building nuclear weapons, concluded in 2003 that Iran had undertaken covert nuclear activities to establish the capacity to indigenously produce fissile material.
-The IAEA is continuing its investigation and monitoring of Tehran’s nuclear program.
+- The International Atomic Energy Agency (IAEA), the institution charged with verifying that states are not illicitly building nuclear weapons, concluded in 2003 that Iran had undertaken covert nuclear activities to establish the capacity to indigenously produce fissile material.

 States That Had Nuclear Weapons or Nuclear Weapons Programs at One Time:

 - Belarus, Kazakhstan, and Ukraine inherited nuclear weapons following the Soviet Union’s 1991 collapse, but returned them to Russia and joined the NPT as non-nuclear-weapon states.